apohl79/petrel/docs/source/index.rst

 Petrel is a web server with HTTP/1 and HTTP/2 support that provides a C++/lua framework for easy micro/web service development.

-* It is open source (licensed under MIT, see :doc:`license`)
+* Open source (licensed under MIT, see :doc:`license`)
-* It is written in modern C++ (requires at least C++11)
+* Written in modern C++ (requires at least C++11)
-* It combines fibers with LUA (no callbacks, just write your "blocking" code and don't care about threads or non-blocking IO)
+* Combines fibers with LUA (no callbacks, just write your "blocking" code and don't care about threads or non-blocking IO)
-* It provides a C++ library interface to implement performance critical code
+* Provides a C++ library interface to implement performance critical code
-* It provides a LUA framework to implement business logic
+* Provides a LUA framework to implement business logic

 Contents
 ^^^^^^^^^